Soli Deo gloria

 "Hiccup!"
 Astrid whispered louder.

-He looked to her finally and said quietly, almost inaudible, "What?"
+He looked at her finally and said quietly, almost inaudible, "What?"

 Astrid was about to speak when Snotlout looked at the two of them.
 Huffing, Astrid shoved his head around and then mouthed to Hiccup, "What's wrong with you?"